B Corporation (certification): Criticism and controversy

 In 2021, BrewDog, a Fully Certified B Corp, was accused by former staff as having a "rotten culture".
 BrewDog's B Corp status was subsequently rescinded.
-In 2024, B Corp-certified bottled water brand Aqua topped the audit of Indonesia’s biggest plastic polluters.
+In 2024, Aqua, a B Corp-certified bottled water brand, was identified as the most common type of litter found in Indonesian rivers, according to an audit by the river-cleanup NGO Sungai Watch.

 In 2022, 30 Certified B Corps joined together with certification watchdog Fair World Project to petition against Nespresso's Certification as a B Corp, considering only 28% of their aluminum capsules are recycled.
-B Lab’s decision to certify corporations with single use products, effectively putting these companies into the category of good corporate citizens, has resulted in accusations of greenwashing.
-B-Corp was described as “capitalism through certification" by Stir to Action, a UK co-operative infrastructure body that focuses on strategic economic development projects, with calls for more fundamental reforms that prioritize shared prosperity, democracy in the workplace, and sustainability.
+B Lab's decision to certify corporations with single use products, effectively putting these companies into the category of good corporate citizens, has resulted in accusations of greenwashing.
+B-Corp was described as "capitalism through certification" by Stir to Action, a UK co-operative infrastructure body that focuses on strategic economic development projects, with calls for more fundamental reforms that prioritize shared prosperity, democracy in the workplace, and sustainability.

 In July 2024, four Havas agencies lost their B Corp status over work for Shell plc.

 After announcing the decision to drop their B Corp Certification in February 2025, Dr. Bronner's Magic Soaps company issued a statement in May 2025 outlining their critiques of B Lab's official revision V7 of the B Corp Standards, echoing concerns of other B Corp certified companies of the potential for "greenwashing" by companies that otherwise fall short of the original goals of B Corp certification.
 Claiming in their February 2025 press release to have had the "highest B Corp score globally to-date of 206.7, surpassing the previously stated score ceiling of 200", Dr. Bronner's asserts: "Business for good" is more than a trendy and profitable marketing strategy.
 As a purpose-driven company, we do business to model a more just economy, and to demonstrate that a truly constructive multi-stakeholder approach to capitalism could be the norm.
 The integrity of the B Corp Certification has become compromised and remaining certified now contradicts our mission.
 There is also evidence that B Corp certification may not lead to sustainability outcomes such as the United Nations' Sustainable Development Goals (SDGs).
+Academic literature has also highlighted the ambivalent nature of B Corp certification, noting both its potential to promote responsible business practices and ongoing debates about its effectiveness and governance.